Access IPOs

 Bigger funding rounds and IPO delays also increase the chances of shares becoming available pre-IPO.

-2. Buy Sila Nanotechnologies during the IPO through a participating broker
+2. Buy stock during the Sila Nanotechnologies IPO through a participating broker

 Savvy IPO investors may find opportunities to invest during the IPO.
 That means acquiring shares at the IPO price the night before the company begins trading.